 Backyard breeders are badmouthed… a lot!
 An (admittedly bias) article in Wikipedia defines it this way: Backyard breeding is “substandard”, small scale breeding, normally done at home with the breeders’ own pets.
 Welfare groups rightly blame some of them as the source of most shelter dogs.
 And “responsible breeders” accuse them of not striving to “improve” the breeds they work with, nor screening for genetic diseases.

 And yet, backyard breeders also have the potential to offer society the best pet puppies money can buy.
-And backyard breeding can reap tremendous benefits to the breeder’s own family wealth and well being.
+And backyard dog breeding can be profitable, reaping tremendous benefits to the breeder’s own family wealth and well being.

 So here are five things I LOVE about backyard breeders: